Adam Thielen

-Adam John Thielen (born August 22, 1990) is an American football wide receiver for the Carolina Panthers of the National Football League (NFL).
-He played college football at Minnesota State.
-He signed with the Minnesota Vikings as an undrafted free agent in 2013, playing for them for ten seasons.
+Adam John Thielen (born August 22, 1990) is an American professional football wide receiver for the Minnesota Vikings of the National Football League (NFL).
+He played college football for the Minnesota State Mavericks and signed with the Vikings as an undrafted free agent in 2013, playing for them for ten seasons.
 Thielen holds several NFL records, including eight straight games over 100+ yards receiving, and 74 receptions in the first half of a season.
+Thielen has also played for the Carolina Panthers.

-Early years
+Early life

-Born in Detroit Lakes, Minnesota, to Pete and Jayne Thielen, Adam Thielen grew up rooting for the Vikings and idolized Pro Football Hall of Fame wide receivers Cris Carter and Randy Moss, and would wear their Vikings jerseys while practicing in his back yard as a child.
+Born in Detroit Lakes, Minnesota, to Pete and Jayne Thielen, Thielen, alongside his cousins, grew up rooting for the Vikings and idolized Pro Football Hall of Fame wide receivers Cris Carter and Randy Moss, wearing their Vikings jerseys while practicing in his back yard as a child.
 He attended Detroit Lakes High School, where he participated in four sports (football, basketball, baseball and golf).
-In football, he helped lead the Lakers to a 9-1 season and was an All-conference and All-state selection in his senior season.
-That same year, he also was a member of a Detroit Lakes golf team that won the 2008 2A state championship.
+In football, he helped lead the Lakers to a 9–1 season and was an All-conference and All-state selection in his senior season.
+That same year, he also was a member of a Detroit Lakes golf team that won the 2008 2A Minnesota state championship.

 College career

 After redshirting the 2008 season at Minnesota State University, Mankato, Thielen played in nine games and caught 21 passes for 252 yards and a touchdown as a freshman in 2009.
-As a sophomore in 2010, he started in all 11 games and was named Minnesota State's Offensive Player of the Year in addition to the All-NSIC South Division second-team after he led the team with 41 receptions for 686 yards and six touchdowns.
+As a sophomore in 2010, he started in all 11 games and was named Minnesota State's Offensive Player of the Year in addition to the All-Northern Sun Intercollegiate Conference (NSIC) South Division second-team after he led the team with 41 receptions for 686 yards and six touchdowns.
 In 2011, he started all 12 games and was a second-team All-NSIC South Division selection for the second-straight season as he hauled in 62 passes for 715 yards and five touchdowns on offense and also handled kick return (three kicks for 77 yards and a score) and punt return duties (22 punts for 217 yards).
-During the 2012 season, Thielen became the main target for Minnesota State's passing attack and was again the team's starting kick and punt returner, helping the Mavericks to a 13-1 record, as they advanced to the NCAA Semi-finals.
+During the 2012 season, Thielen became the main target for Minnesota State's passing attack and was again the team's starting kick and punt returner, helping the Mavericks to a 13–1 record, as they advanced to the NCAA Semi-finals.
 He led the Minnesota State receiving corps with 74 receptions for a total of 1,176 yards (15.9 avg) and eight touchdowns.
 For his efforts, Thielen was named to the NSIC South Division All-NSIC first-team, the Daktronics Super Region No. 3 second-team, and the Don Hansen Super Region second-team.
 Thielen finished near the top of several career receiving categories after his four years at Minnesota State including finishing second in receiving yards (2,802), second in receptions (198), and third in touchdown catches (20).
 As a Maverick, he notched five 100-yard receiving games, including a career-high of 167 against Southwest Minnesota State in 2012.